Zaok/ansible-seedbox/README.md

 # ansible-seedbox
-Deploy a multiuser seedbox via puppet
+Deploy a multiuser seedbox via ansible

 ## Work in progress